meryngii/latex-template/README.md

 - __report.tex__
     - the main document file
 - _plot/\*.plt_
-    - enumerations of gnuplot commands
+    - Plot files on Gnuplot
 - _svg/\*.svg_
-    - Inkscape vector files
+    - Inkscape vector image files

 Execute `make` on the top directory.
 The files on subdirectories will be refreshed recursively.